lubkoll/FunG/README.md

 Observe that the derivatives are DIRECTIONAL derivatives.
 This approach admits to work with any (reasonable) input types.
 In the first example, where the input variable was a scalar, the call to finalize_scalar did generate suitable default values for the directions.
 Here this is not admissible.

+Take care to not use functions such as 'exp' with built-in arithmetic types, since in this case the corresponding functions from <cmath> are called and the resulting value is treated as constant.

 ### An example with two variables
 Eventually we consider a function with two variables, a scalar variable x and a matrix valued variable F.